 Parents who are having difficulties understanding and managing their children often seek help.
 Together, we set up behavior management systems to target maladaptive behaviors and improve family functioning.
 Through these consultations, parents increase their skills and feel more confident parenting their children.

-DTA also offers phone and online therapy for clients who are seeking mental health advice for mild issues or life events, or for clients who are living out of the area for limited periods of time.
+DTA also offers phone and virtual therapy for clients who are seeking mental health therapy for mild issues or life events, or for clients who are living out of the area for limited periods of time.

 We also offer school observations and teacher consultations as a part of the initial assessment and treatment process.
 Often classroom teachers are receptive to setting up behavior management plans to improve targeted behaviors.